Here are the key differences between an LLC and a C Corp, so you can choose what's right for your business.

 A C-corporation, often called a C corp, is a legal entity created by state law.
 A C-corp is an independent legal entity from its owners, meaning it can enter into contracts, incur debt, and be held liable in court.
 Owners of a C-corp are called shareholders and they elect a board of directors to manage the business.
 Shares of a C corp can be bought and sold in the open market.

-C corporations are taxed separately from their owners.
+C corporations, also known as private limited company in some jurisdictions, are taxed separately from their owners.
 This means that the business pays taxes on its profits, and then shareholders pay taxes on the dividends they receive.
 This is known as double taxation.
-Many small businesses choose to organise as S corporations to avoid double taxation.
+Many small businesses choose to organize as S corporations to avoid this double taxation.

 LLC Advantages and Disadvantages